8 facts about fog

 The title of foggiest place in the world goes to an area of the Atlantic Ocean called Grand Banks, lying off the coast of Newfoundland.

 The area forms the meeting place of the cold Labrador Current from the north and the much warmer Gulf Stream from the south.
 This mixture of currents regularly causes the formation of fog, with over 200 days of fog every year.

 3. Brewing in the desert

-In desert areas where there is little rainfall, fog can serve as an valuable source of water.
+In desert areas where there is little rainfall, fog can serve as a valuable source of water.

-An average size fog catcher of 40 m3 can capture up to 66 litres of water a day, plentiful enough to supply a brewery which creates 24,000 litres a year of its signature beer Atrapaniebla (meaning "Fog Catcher")
+An average size fog catcher of 40 m3 can capture up to 66 litres of water a day.
+This is plentiful enough to supply a brewery which creates 24,000 litres a year of its signature beer Atrapaniebla (meaning "Fog Catcher").

 4. Hiding in the fog

-On the 27 August 1776, George Washington and his troops were fighting a losing battle against the British during the Battle of Long Island, and sensing they were beginning to be surrounded required an opportunity to retreat.
+On 27th August 1776, George Washington and his troops were fighting a losing battle against the British during the Battle of Long Island.
+Sensing they were beginning to be surrounded required an opportunity to retreat.

-A heavy fog descended on the area providing Washington just the time and cover he needed to retreat 9,000 of his men into Manhattan.
-As the fog cleared the British descended on the American positions to find them totally empty, the American's miraculous retreat avoided heavy casualties at a pivotal early battle in the American War of Independence.
+A heavy fog descended on the area, providing Washington just the time and cover he needed to retreat 9,000 of his men into Manhattan.
+As the fog cleared the British descended on the American positions to find them empty.
+The Americans' miraculous retreat avoided heavy casualties at a pivotal early battle in the American War of Independence.

 5. Shifting perceptions